absynce/elm-vs-typescript/README.md

 }
 ```

-This looks a bit odd, but the `assertNever` function is [the official way to force exhaustiveness checks](https://www.typescriptlang.org/docs/handbook/advanced-types.html#exhaustiveness-checking).
+This looks a bit odd, but the `assertNever` function is [the official way to force exhaustiveness checks](https://www.typescriptlang.org/docs/handbook/advanced-types.html#exhaustiveness-checking) in TypeScript.

 Compile/run:
 ```